JetBlue flight attendant incident: Slater's account of the events

-Third-party reactions
+Analysis

-Aviation experts and officials said that the Slater incident exposes gaps in the aviation security system that could be exploited by someone seeking to cause real harm.
+Aviation experts and officials said that the Slater incident exposed gaps in the aviation security system that could be exploited by someone seeking to cause real harm.
 For instance, after deplaning, Slater was able to run through secure zones near planes while towing two carry-on bags.
 Some Port Authority police officials have criticized JetBlue for waiting 25 minutes before informing them of the incident.
 Some of the delay may be attributed to the fact that police radios do not work inside JetBlue's terminal.
 The Port Authority also criticized JetBlue for refusing to give them its flight manifest or videos of the incident.
 JetBlue has since handed over the flight manifest, but not the videos.

 Bill Briggs of MSNBC said that the incident "launched a fresh examination of the two-faced persona all flight attendants are asked to master: grinning snack server one moment, frowning rules enforcer the next."
 Corey Caldwell, a spokesperson for the Association of Flight Attendants, said that while the association did not condone Slater's behavior, it held concerns for flight attendants working longer hours for lower wages and for passengers carrying heavier bags due to fees on checked luggage.
 Sarah Keagle, a flight attendant who writes in the blog The Flying Pinto, said "Hopefully," the incident "was an 'Aha' moment for the traveling public."
 Keagle argued that while flight attendants like dealing with most passengers, a few disruptive passengers make the job difficult.
 Kathy Sweeney, a flight attendant who worked for America West Airlines, said in an AOL Original article that "While I don't agree with Steven Slater endangering passengers by 'blowing a slide' (let alone forcing JetBlue to pay about $10k to repack the slide), I can see how he snapped."

 Rich Lowry wrote that the incident represents "the value our culture puts on emotional expressiveness" drawing parallels between Captain Chesley Sullenberger's "unadorned professionalism" when he landed US Airways Flight 1549 in the Hudson River with no deaths, and Slater's "tantrum" which escalated into "an act of reckless endangerment".

 Froma Harrop said in her syndicated column that if there had been an unruly passenger, Slater should not have abandoned his fellow flight crew.
 She says that even if his story is true, he was just an angry person acting out and not a case of "a working-class hero".

 Retired airline pilot Arthur G. Schoppaul has said that Slater's actions cost the airline a lot of money; these expenses would have included not only the cost of replacing the deployed chute and the costs associated with delayed passengers, but also costs associated with the disrupted utilization of the airplane down the line.
 He also doubted that passengers and crew would feel safe flying with a crew member "who is subject to an act of hysteria".
 It has been claimed that as a result of his action other flights might have been affected.